Week 18: Applications and implications (Forest Fairy planning)

 Forest Fairy (森之精灵) reads room and plant signals against a recent baseline for this plant (not human vital-sign metaphors).
 Unfavorable conditions show on the TFT and, when needed, on the speaker.
 Threshold rules are still draft; this page does not hard-code them.
 Environmental channels refresh at each sensor’s native rate, with no extra unified sampling period.

-Week 20 demo focus: WiFi-connected conversational screen (cloud ASR/TTS + LLM → TFT/speaker).
-No standalone web page, MQTT broker, or phone app; Week 11 network bench work stays in that week’s report, not in the demo script.
+Week 20 demo focus is the WiFi-connected conversational screen, where cloud ASR/TTS and the LLM return text and audio to the TFT and speaker.
+I am not adding a standalone web page, MQTT broker, or phone app to the final script; the Week 11 network bench work stays in that week’s report.

 Closed-loop overview (flowchart)